timtraver/dp-shotclock-repeater-electron/README.md

 This is a project providing an electron application that can be compiled for Mac and Windows desktops to run a websocket repeater that ShotClock functions can connect to for sharing particular matches shot clocks between overlays.

-It has an admin screen that shows console messages from the app, and the configuration react front end allows you to start the application on a locla IP address and port, and copy a publicly available URL to your DigitalPool tournament settings
+It has an admin screen that shows console messages from the app, and the configuration react front end allows you to start the application on a local IP address and port, and copy a publicly available URL to your DigitalPool tournament settings

+## Requirements
+This environment is run on top of a node back end, so whatever system you are on needs to have the latest node version running.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run install`
 ### `npm run dev`

-This runs the application in developement mode locally and brings up the admin window for you to start the application on a particular port.
+This installs all of the node dependencies and runs the application in developement mode locally and brings up the admin window for you to start the application on a particular port.

 ### To build the electron distribution